ga-wdi-lessons/react-redux/readme.md

 # The Store
-The store is a kind of hub that all the information (or the **state**) in a program flows through.
+The store is a kind of hub that all the information (or the **state**) in a program flows through. **The store** encapsulates not only the data in the program, but also controls the flow of program data, storing each change in a separate state.
+Redux even gives us the ability to time travel through our application's history of application states.
+It's like the principles of git applied to application-state rather than file-state.

+In it, all the principles of Redux are unified-- the application's **state object**, **the dispatcher**, and **the reducer**, which specifies how actions update the state object.

 Since state is being represented as an immutable data-structure, we cannot directly modify it.
-Changing state in the program requires dispatching an action.
+Changing state in the program requires dispatching an action that modifies a copy of the state, this becomes the next state of the program, spat out by the reducer.

+## State Methods

+.getState()
+`store.getState()`

+.dispatch({})
+`store.dispatch({ action:{ update:{ todo: completed }} })`

+.subscribe()
+`store.subscribe(this.render)`

 # Dispatching Actions

 An action is a garden-variety javascript object that describes what kind of change is to take place, specifying what change to make to what data.